 In practice, equation (7) does not accurately correct for temperature effects because in addition to the ideal gas law temperature effect, sensor electronics are affected by temperature.
-The combination of these two effects on Apogee oxygen sensors (SO-100 and SO-200 series) was determined from measurements in dry air across a wide temperature range by plotting pressure-corrected apparent oxygen concentration (i.e., measured oxygen concentration before temperature correction was applied) versus measured sensor temperature (Ts).
-Neither of the sensor models (SO-100 or SO-200 series) follows the ideal gas law response, thus, an empirical correction derived from measured data must be applied to account for both the ideal gas law and sensor electronics responses:
+The combination of these two effects on Apogee oxygen sensors (SO-400 series) was determined from measurements in dry air across a wide temperature range by plotting pressure-corrected apparent oxygen concentration (i.e., measured oxygen concentration before temperature correction was applied) versus measured sensor temperature (Ts).
+The SO-400 series does not follow the ideal gas law response, thus, an empirical correction derived from measured data must be applied to account for both the ideal gas law and sensor electronics responses:

-$$O_2 = O{2M} + C_3 T_8^3 + C_2 T_8^2 + C_1 T_8 + C_0$$ (8)
+$$O_2 = O{2M} + C_3 T_s^3 + C_2 T_s^2 + C_1 T_s + C_0$$ (8)

-where $T_s$ is measured sensor temperature [C] (Apogee oxygen sensors come with a thermistor or type-K thermocouple temperature reference sensor); coefficients C3, C2, and C1 are listed in the figure below for both SO-100 and SO-200 series sensors; and C0 is the offset coefficient calculated from measured temperature at calibration (Tc, in C):
+where $T_S$ is measured sensor temperature [C] (Apogee oxygen sensors come with a thermistor temperature reference sensor); coefficients $C_3$ , $C_2$ , and $C_1$ are listed in the figure below for the SO-400 series sensors; and $C_0$ is the offset coefficient calculated from measured temperature at calibration ( $T_c$ , in C):

-$$C{0} = -(C{3}T{C}^{3} + C{2}T{C}^{2} + C{1}T{C}).$$ (9)
+$$C{0} = - \left( C{3} T{C}^{3} + C{2} T{C}^{2} + C{1} T{C} \right).$$ (9)

-The temperature effect on sensor electronics is slightly variable from sensor to sensor, thus, F coefficients derived (average of three replicate sensors; error bars representing two standard deviations are shown in figure) may not yield the most accurate temperature correction for all sensors of the same model.
+The temperature effect on sensor electronics is slightly variable from sensor to sensor, thus, coefficients derived (average of three replicate sensors; error bars representing two standard deviations are shown in figure) may not yield the most accurate temperature correction for all sensors of the same model.

-Empirically-measured temperature responses of SO-100 and SO-200 series oxygen sensors, with third order polynomials fit to data, compared to the theoretical temperature response calculated from the ideal gas law, equation (1).
+Empirically measured temperature responses of the SO-411 and SO-421 series oxygen sensors, with third order polynomials fit to data, compared to the theoretical temperature response calculated from the ideal gas law, equation (1).
 The difference between theoretical and measured responses is due to a temperature effect on sensor electronics.
 The polynomial coefficients used to correct for the temperature response with equation (8) are listed.
 An offset coefficient ( $C_0$ ) is not listed because it is dependent on temperature at calibration.
 It is calculated with equation (9).
 Sensors were calibrated at 20 C. As with barometric pressure, absolute oxygen concentration, thus, oxygen sensor output, varies with temperature.
 As temperature changes, relative oxygen concentration remains constant at 20.95 %, but an apparent oxygen change is measured if the temperature correction is not applied to relative measurements.

-Effect of Humidity on Oxygen Concentration:
+Effect of Humidity on Oxygen Concentration

 As absolute humidity in the atmosphere increases, water vapor molecules displace and dilute other gas molecules.
 This causes the signal output of a gas sensor to decrease.
 The water vapor effect on relative oxygen concentration as a function of relative humidity (RH) and at a constant temperature is a linear decrease with increasing RH, as shown in the figure below.
 Conversely, the effect as a function of temperature at constant RH is a curvilinear decrease with increasing temperature, essentially the inverse of the slope of vapor pressure curves from a psychrometric chart.
-Even though water vapor molecules dilute and displace oxygen molecules, and cause an actual and not an apparent decrease in relative oxygen concentration, humidity effects are often accounted for to yield relative oxygen concentrations for a dry atmosphere.
+Even though water vapor molecules dilute and displace oxygen molecules and cause an actual and not an apparent decrease in relative oxygen concentration, humidity effects are often accounted for to yield relative oxygen concentrations for a dry atmosphere.
 The equation to correct for humidity effects is: